How to get your podcast into Google Podcasts and Google Home

 As it says in our FAQ, it's nothing to do with Google Play Music Podcasts.
 Google Play Music Podcasts are only available in the US and Canada.
 Google Podcasts, and Google Assistant, has nothing to do with this product.

-Google Podcasts searches the web for podcasts to include.
-For you to be there, you need to do two simple things:
+Google Podcasts searches the web for podcasts to include, so you don't submit your podcast directly.
+Top help Google find your pocast, do two simple things:

 - Link to your RSS feed from your website